-9.4.2 To mitigate, several new trees will be planted post-construction.
+9.3.2 To mitigate, and to increase the net number of trees, several new trees will be planted within the site post-construction.
+A new boundary hedge will also be planted.

-9.4.3 It is normally appropriate to deal with re-planting matters by condition or by way of a landscape plan; however, several potential re-planting locations have been shown on the Tree Protection Plan (TPP); and the following details can be confirmed at this stage:
+9.3.3 It is normally appropriate to deal with re-planting matters by condition or by way of a landscape plan; however, some potential re-planting locations have been shown on the TPP; and the following details can be confirmed at this stage:

-- The new trees will be of heavy standard size (about 3-4m high); - The new tree species will be carefully chosen to suit the site conditions and reflect the existing arboreal character of the local area (see Table 1); - The new trees will be planted in full accordance with current British Standards (BS 8545: From Nursery to Independence in the Landscape); - Once planted, the trees will be regularly maintained (watered and weeded during the spring and summer months) for at least 5 years or until established.
+- The new trees will be of standard size (about 2-3m high). - The new tree species will be carefully chosen to suit the site conditions and reflect the existing arboreal character of the local area. - The new trees will be planted in full accordance with current British Standards (BS 8545: From Nursery to Independence in the Landscape). - Once planted, the trees will be regularly maintained (watered and weeded during the spring and summer months) for at least 5 years or until established.